Counter Terrorist Trends and Analyses

 - Okkie Tanupradja Design and Layout

-- Dr Jolene Jerard Adjunct Senior Fellow, Deputy Head of International Centre for Political Violence and Research, S. Rajaratnam School of International Studies
+- Dr Jolene Jerard Adjunct Senior Fellow, S. Rajaratnam School of International Studies

 - Dr Rohan Gunaratna Professor of Security Studies, S. Rajaratnam School of International Studies

 - Dr Kumar Ramakrishna Associate Dean (Policy Studies), Head of International Centre for Political Violence and Terrorism Research & Research Adviser to National Security Studies Programme, S. Rajaratnam School of International Studies

 - Dr John Harrison Associate Editor Journal of Transportation Security